How is ARC funded?

 Where does the money go?

 The work of ARC has long been recognised by medical and health professionals as a key component in the support of patients.
 Demand for ARC's services is growing considerably each year.
-In 2015, there were almost 13,500 visits to ARC.
+In 2016, there were over 15,500 visits to ARC.
 To meet these increasing demands, the number of classes, workshops, counselling and complementary therapy sessions have been expanded.
 As a small, tightly-run organisation, ARC is very conscious of the need to spend funds wisely and of achieving value for money at all times.

 ARC relies hugely on volunteers to provide many of its services such as helping to manage the Drop-in Centres and providing pro-bono therapies and services.
 Funds raised go towards employing the core team of therapists and staff as well as to meet the costs associated with running ARC's two centres.
 In addition, administrative, supervision and training supports are provided to our volunteer network to support them in delivering top quality services to clients.
 We simply could not provide the level of services that we do without our wonderful, committed volunteers.